 Understanding Form 1099

-If you earn interest, sell an investment or receive dividends or other types of non-employee-related payments from a business, you will receive a Form 1099, which is used for .
+If you earn interest, sell an investment or receive dividends or other types of non-employee-related payments from a business, you will receive a Form 1099, which is used to track income that's not part of your salary or wages.
 Financial institutions must provide a Form 1099 by the end of January.
 (The information is also reported to the Internal Revenue Service.)
 If you haven't received a Form 1099 by February, call the IRS at 1-800-829-1040.

 There are over a dozen types of Form 1099.
 For example, a 1099-DIV reports investment dividends and distributions, while a 1099-S reports proceeds from real estate transactions.
 Many people receive a 1099-INT, which reports interest income.
-That's our focus here.
+Our focus here is a 1099-B form.

 For illustrative purposes only.